 So much attention is paid to creating good experiences on websites and apps.
 It's natural since these are experiences we can control.
 But before a customer or prospect has arrived on your site, chances are they have started somewhere else, like a search engine, and visited a handful of other sites first.
 Understanding what people do before they visit your site can be key to crafting your message once people land on your website.

 The basics of a journey

-Journeys, like other SoundingBox tests, involve providing people with an activity (called a task) and asking them questions about their experience after they finish the activity.
+Journeys, like other SoundingBox tests, provide people with an activity (called a task) and ask people questions about their experience after they finish the activity.
 A journey, like all tests, can contain multiple tasks and questions.

-What is different about a journey is that we present the user with a browser address bar inside our app.
-This allows them to type whatever URL they like in the bar just like they would normally.
-(Regular non-journey tests disable this.)
+But unlike other SoundingBox tests, journeys present the user with a browser address bar inside our app.
+This allows people to type whatever URL they like in the bar just like they would normally.
 The intent is to encourage people to explore as they would normally on their own.

 Examples of journeys

 Here are some recent examples of journey tests that have been conducted on our platform.

 - Shopping for a high-ticket consumer product starting at Google and manufacturer sites